Biography of Susan Sarandon

 Susan Sarandon's Personal Life

-Having been let down, Sarandon later preferred no-strings-attached flings.
+After being let down, Sarandon later preferred no-strings-attached flings.
 During this time, one of her beaus was David Bowie.
-Their relationship could have grown into something more, but the musician wanted a family and children, while Susan believed she was infertile due to an endometriosis diagnosis.
+Their relationship could have become something more, but the musician wanted a family and children, while Susan believed she was infertile due to an endometriosis diagnosis.

 Susan Sarandon Now

 - Once at the Toronto Film Festival, a woman approached Susan Sarandon with her daughter and said she named her daughter after the actress.
-As the child was nudged towards her, the Hollywood star expected her to say, "Hi, I'm Susan."
-But suddenly, the mother blurted out, "Meet Sarandon."
+When the child was nudged forward, Sarandon expected to hear "Hi, I'm Susan."
+Instead, the mother announced, "Meet Sarandon."

 - Eva Amurri also became an actress and has given her mother three grandchildren: Marlowe Mae, Mateo Antoni, and Major James.
 While pregnant with her third child, Eva divorced her husband, soccer player Kyle Martino.